manideep1108/synboost/README.md

    cd image_dissimilarity
    train.py --config configs/train/default_configuration.yaml
    ```
-3)The following file can be run to train the model in kaggle : [Link](https://www.kaggle.com/cshanmukhsivasai/synboost-pytorch/edit)
+3)The following file can be run to train the model in kaggle : [Link(kaggle notebook)](https://www.kaggle.com/cshanmukhsivasai/synboost-pytorch/edit)

 ### Evaluation
 To Run ensemble(with grid search):